second-state/wasm-joey/documentation/installation.md

 ### Install the required dependencies for ssvm-napi-extensions
 Please visit [this link which details the requirements to continue](https://github.com/second-state/ssvm-napi-extensions#requirements) and ensure that your system has these required dependencies before proceeding.

-**Please note:** you will most likely need to separate the (`wget`) [commands](https://github.com/second-state/ssvm-napi-extensions/tree/0.7.2#requirements) and add sudo to the commands which occur after `wget`.
-Following this, you can update the ownership of the effected location like this `sudo chown $USER:$USER -R /usr/local/lib/`

 #### Temporarily downgrade npm
 The following installation will require that npm is downgraded to `6.14.9`.
 There is [an npm cli issue](https://github.com/npm/cli/issues/1865) which prevents us from using the latest npm for this particular build from source task.